vicky1408/ProjectEuler100Challenge/nodejs/README.md

 `node index.js [Challenge No] [input number]`

 Ex:
-`node index.js 5 2`
+`node index.js 5 10`
-Largest palindrome made from the product of two 2 digit number is '9009'
+Smallest Positive number that is evenly divisble by all numbers from 1 to 10 is 2520